You are clear about the primary aim of your life.

 Here are some of the traits that you would look for in your private accountability partners:

 a) Accessibility: They should be accessible to you on a regular basis.
 It is great if your accountability partner is within the same family, same office premises or the same city where you can easily access them.

 b) Choice: They should accept themselves as their accountability partner.
-Someone might have assigned or insisted an accountability partner to you, but they should choose themselves as your accountability partner nonetheless.
+Someone might have assigned or insisted on an accountability partner to you, but they should choose themselves as your accountability partner nonetheless.

 c) Relevance: They should be able to relate to your goals in some manner.
-For example, if your goal is to lose 6 kg weight in 60 days and you pick a foodie accountability partner who thinks it is a wasteful thinking, it won’t help.
+For example, if your goal is to lose 6 kg weight in 60 days and you pick a foodie accountability partner who thinks it is wasteful thinking, it won’t help.

 d) Respect: You should be able to respect your accountability partner and s/he should be able to respect you.
-You may have a difference of opinions but as if they don’t respect for who you are, it does not work.
+You may have a difference of opinions but as if they don’t respect who you are, it does not work.

 It does not matter what job title or experience or gender your accountability partner have, it matters that your accountability partner will make you accountable such that you achieve your goal.

 Your accountability partner could be your friend, colleague, boss, spouse or even a social media contact you made online.
 Whosoever s/he is, if s/he follows the following 100 rules for being an accountability partner, it will work: